-The ethics of a second chance: Pig heart transplant pioneer stabbed a man seven times years ago
+The ethics of a second chance: Pig heart transplant recipient stabbed a man seven times years ago

 For decades researchers have chased the tantalizing prospect of using animal organs to save humans.
 Making such procedures — called xenotransplantation — a reality would save untold lives.

-More than 6,000 people die every year waiting for a tragedy to strike others — a car accident or homicide that suddenly frees up a desperately-needed heart, lung or kidney.
+More than 6,000 people die every year waiting for a tragedy to strike others — a car accident or homicide that suddenly frees up a desperately needed heart, lung or kidney.
 About 20 percent of those on the heart transplant wait list die or become too sick to receive one.

 The ability to use animal organs — aided by advances in cloning and gene editing — would change that.
-The pig heart has been long been viewed as an ideal substitute because of its many similarities to the human heart, and pig heart valves are already used in humans procedures.
+The pig heart has long been viewed as an ideal substitute because of its many similarities to the human heart, and pig heart valves are already used in humans procedures.

-Bennett Jr. said his father had already received a pig valve in an operation more than ten years ago.
-In a conversation with his doctor, he’d said: “Doc, I already have part of a pig in me.”
+Bennett Jr. said his father had already received a pig valve in an operation more than 10 years ago.
+In a conversation with his doctor, he had said, “Doc, I already have part of a pig in me.”

 Doctors have practiced implanting genetically edited pig hearts into baboons.
 But no human has been kept alive before with a heart from a gene-edited animal, making the prognosis for Bennett’s survival unknown.